compendio/goldbug-manual/README.md

 ### 1.2 Where does the name "GoldBug" come from?

-The Gold Bug is a short story by Edgar Allan Poe : The plot is about William LeGrand, who recently spotted a gold-colored ladybug.
+The Gold Bug is a short story by Edgar Allan Poe: The plot is about William LeGrand, who recently encountered a gold-colored ladybug.

-His buddy, Jupiter, now expects LeGrand to evolve in his quest for insight, wealth, and wisdom after being in contact with the Gold Beetle - and thus goes on to another friend of LeGrand, a narrator not mentioned by name who thinks it would be a good idea to visit his old friend again.
+His buddy, Jupiter, now expects LeGrand to evolve in his quest for insight, wealth, and wisdom after being in contact with the Golden Bug - and thus goes on to another friend of LeGrand, a narrator not further mentioned by name, who thinks it would be a good idea to visit his old friend again.
 After LeGrand then encountered a secret message and was able to decrypt it successfully, the three start an adventure as a team.

-The Gold Beetle - as one of the few pieces in the literature - integrates cipher text as an element of history.
-Poe was thus far ahead of the popularity of cipher texts of his time when he wrote "The Gold Bug" in 1843, in which the success of history turned to such a cryptogram and metaphorically to the search for the knowledge of the philosopher's stone ,
+The Gold Bug - as one of the few pieces in the literature - integrates cipher text as an element of the short story.
+Poe was thus far ahead of the popularity of cipher texts of his time when he wrote "The Gold Bug" in 1843, in which the success of history turned to such a cryptogram and metaphorically to the search for the knowledge of the philosopher's stone.

-The Gold Beetle was a much-read story, extremely popular and by the literati the most studied work by Poe during his lifetime.
+The Gold Bug was a much-read story, extremely popular and by the literati the most studied work by Poe during his lifetime.
 His ideas also helped to promote the writing of encrypted texts and so-called cryptograms (see also Wikipedia).

 Over 170 years later, encryption in the Internet age has more weight than ever.
-Encryption should be a standard when we send communications over the insecure Internet - reason enough to use the name of the application to remember the origins of the encrypted writing.
+Encryption should be a standard when we send communications over the insecure internet - reason enough to use this name for the application to remember the origins of the encrypted writing.

-GoldBug is thus a historical tribute.
-The possibly requires an adaptation to the term, because "bug" is often understood in the IT language as an error correction.
-Depending on the person, the idea of ​​valuing a gold beetle as much as another cuddly toy may require a strong cognitive reorganization of a hitherto dominated worldview or the routinized expansion of the appreciation of bug finds as interesting research finds.
+GoldBug is thus a historical tribute, which possibly requires an adaptation to the term, because "bug" is often understood in the IT language as an error correction.
+Depending on the person, the idea of valuing a golden ladybug as much as another cuddly toy may require a strong cognitive reorganization of a so far dominated worldview or the routinized expansion of the appreciation of bug-finds as interesting research finds.

 Those who like exploring new things, openly approaching what is found, will be able to learn and deepen many things in cryptographic processes with the GoldBug application, if so far no access to this "new territory" has been made possible.
 For teachers, the software is therefore an interesting teaching tool that can introduce and test cryptography in practical implementation and exercises with playful testing, reminiscent of the beginnings of popular cryptography at the time.

 ## 2 Encryption: GoldBug has alternatives to RSA - The first NTRU & McEliece Messenger

-Encryption is only as good as the mathematical calculations can not be calculated by the automation of computers at lightning speed.
+Encryption is only as good as the mathematical calculations cannot be calculated by the automation of computers at lightning speed.
 Therefore mathematically speaking, the prime factorization is used because it requires years of computational effort.

 There are basically two methods of encryption.
-First, the symmetric encryption: Both users use the same password, eg a so-called AES with 32 characters, which will be explained in more detail below, or on the other hand, the a-symmetric encryption.
+First, the symmetric encryption: Both users use the same password, e.g. a so-called AES with 32 characters, which will be explained in more detail below, or on the other hand, there is the a-symmetric encryption.
 In a-symmetric encryption, each user has two keys, a private and a public key.
 The users each exchange the public key and can then encrypt data using the private key in combination with the public key.
 After transmission, the other party is also able to decipher the message with their own private key.
 The asymmetric method is also called PKI: Pubic Key Infrastructure called, which can build on different algorithms for key generation.

 However, encryption - be it via AES or PKI - is not unbreakable, and the procedures and libraries must also be well-used to be secure.
-RSA is considered "today as an essential, widely studied and not yet creakable encryption standard - although the further development of fast computers might bring a different future", - it was still 2014 in this manual noted.
-In 2016, the official NIST Institute announced that RSA is considered broken in the age of quantum computing (see NIST cited in Adams / Maier 2016 ).
+RSA is considered "today as an essential, widely studied and not yet breakable encryption standard - although the further development of fast computers might bring a different future", - it was still 2014 in this manual noted.
+In 2016, the official NIST Institute announced that RSA is considered broken in the age of quantum computing (see NIST cited in Adams / Maier 2016).

-The media has barely picked it up, as everyone will probably agree that you can not buy a quantum computer in the nearest supermarket, so the problem is not relevant.
-It has the charm of children who hold their hand in front of their eyes and thus do not let the problem or danger endanger their perception of reality.
-Nevertheless, it is officially confirmed that RSA can be broken - with special funds.
+The media has barely picked it up, as everyone will probably agree that you cannot buy a quantum computer in the nearest supermarket, so the problem might be not relevant.
+It has the charm of children who hold their hand in front of their eyes and thus do not let the problem or risk endanger their perception of reality.
+Nevertheless, it is officially confirmed that RSA can be broken - with special means.
 The security is gone.
-This also has an impact on our Internet economy and online banking, because so far, the secure connections to RSA are building and a TLS to secure the connection to online banking or shopping based on McEliece or NTRU is not yet.
+This also has an impact on our Internet economy and online banking, because so far, the secure connections are relying on RSA and a TLS to secure the connection to online banking or shopping based on McEliece or NTRU is not yet developed.

 ### 2.1 Asymmetric encryption with PKI: RSA, Elgamal and especially NTRU and McEliece in comparison

-Therefore, GoldBug Messenger has already introduced additional alternatives to RSA at an early stage - if this encryption algorithm standard would ever be insecure: RSA with a correspondingly large size of the key (at least 3072 bytes) can still be regarded as a time hurdle by non-specialized technical administrative staff, especially as GoldBug holds more extensive security even with multiple encryption.
+Therefore, GoldBug Messenger has already introduced additional alternatives to RSA at an early stage - if this encryption algorithm standard would ever be insecure: RSA with a correspondingly large size of the key (at least 3072 bytes) can still be regarded as a time hurdle by non-specialized technical administrative staff, especially as GoldBug holds more extensive security even with multiple encryptions.

 In addition to RSA GoldBug has yet implemented the encryption algorithms Elgamal and also NTRU and McEliece.
-The latter two are also considered to be particularly resistant to the attacks known from quantum computing .
+The latter two are also considered to be particularly resistant to the attacks known from quantum computing.

 Figure: McEliece's algorithm for advanced protection against attacks from quantum computing

 ![Abbildung: McEliece Algorithmus zukunftsweisender Schutz gegen Angriffe aus dem Quantum Computing](/images/mceliece.png)

 GoldBug uses the libgcrypt, libntru, and McEliece libraries to create persistent private and public key pairs.
 Currently, the application generates key pairs for each of the ten functions during initialization.
 Key generation is optional.
 As a result, GoldBug does not require public key infrastructure.
-Also downstream, the desired algorithms can be selected and keys generated.
+Of course, the desired algorithms can be selected and keys can be generated.

 There is also a comprehensive choice of encryption methods available with encryption: DSA, ECDSA, EdDSA, Elgamal, and RSA.
 Signature means that the generated encryption key is re-signed with a key to prove that a message is coming from a particular subscriber and nobody else.
 The OAEP and PSS schemes are used with the RSA encryption and RSA signature respectively.